x

 Groveport Madison Local School District

-The proposed bond issue would provide the district with $78.3 million to construct, improve, furnish and equip three new middle schools and an addition to Groveport Madison High School if passed.
-The cost to homeowners whose house has an appraised value of $100,000 would be 23.4 cents per day.
+The proposed bond issue would have provided the district with $78.3 million to construct, improve, furnish and equip three new middle schools and an addition to Groveport Madison High School.
+The cost to homeowners whose house has an appraised value of $100,000 would have been 23.4 cents per day.

 Hilliard City Schools